MIMO Radars and Massive MIMO Communication Systems can Coexist: Simulation Results

 Fig.~$\ref{f6}$ plots the achievable radar rate in the downlink communication subframe as a function of the received SNR for different levels of interference by the communication subsystem.
 It is clearly visible that the radar rate achievable during the downlink sub-frame is better than that achievable during the uplink subframe, indicating the efficacy of the null being formed in the direction of the radar by the massive MIMO BS, as stated in Theorem~\ref{thm:downlink_radar}.

-In Fig.~\ref{f10} we plot the achievable rate region for JRC system during the downlink subframe.
-We observe this rate region to be significantly convex, thus validating our hypothesis about the ability of massive MIMO systems to coexist with radars.
+In Fig.~\ref{f10} we plot the achievable rate region for JRC system during the downlink subframe, with the dotted line representing the case where the two systems are operated in the time division duplexed mode.
+Similar to the uplink case, this rate region is also convex, validating our hypothesis about the ability of massive MIMO systems to coexist with radars.